CaydenLords/GodotAnimation/README.md

 I've always wanted to learn how to use a game engine, and Godot is free to use!
 So I started using it, thinking that it would be an easy learn! _how foolish._

-My second Godot project, I devoted myself to learning animation and collision.
+This is my second Godot project, where I devoted myself to learning animation and collision.
 Once again, it was suprisingly harder than I thought.
 However, I learned _two_ different ways to animate as well as how collision works for different nodes.

 [Explanation and Demostration of Godot Projects](()